 Texans only have the standard social casino sites available to them.
 Zynga, Slotomania, Big Fish, and Double Down have to suffice for casual players.

-Texas players can also play on the MyVegas site for comps, though the closest sites for redeeming those earned prizes would be MGM-branded properties in Tunica or Biloxi – both in Mississippi.
+Texas players can also play on the MyVegas site for comps.
+However, the closest sites for redeeming earned prizes would be MGM-branded properties in Tunica or Biloxi – both in Mississippi.

 Speaking Rock Casino (defunct)